HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

 Despite the growing use of mobile devices and Google's move to a Mobile first index:

- - 10.84% of mobile home pages and 16.18% of desktop ones are not including the viewport tag at all, suggesting that they are not yet mobile friendly.
+ - 10.84% of mobile pages and 16.18% of desktop ones are not including the viewport tag at all, suggesting that they are not yet mobile friendly.
  - Non-trivial disparities were found across mobile vs. desktop pages, like the one between mobile and desktop links, illustrated in the 62 links on mobile versus the 68 links on desktop for the median web page.
  - 33.13% of websites scored 'Good' Core Web Vitals for desktop while only 19.96% of their mobile counterparts passed the Core Web Vitals assessment, meaning that desktop continues to be the more performant platform for users.